microsoft/xr-development-for-beginners/_docs/unit-1/0-introduction.md

 # Introduction to Realities

-This unit will cover the differences between each of the realities that XR encompasses, which devices support each of the realities and how to make the choice as to which reality will work best based on the necessities of a project.
+This unit explains the differences between each of the realities that XR encompasses, which devices support each of the realities and how to make the choice as to which reality will work best based on the necessities of a project.

 ## Objectives